-This is the first blog in a series called Uncommon Sense: A Practical Guide to Creating Value in Financial Services Companies.
-It is targeted to those with a stake in creating value for their organization.
-I write in the context of financial services, however, most of the concepts apply to other industries as well.
-I hope you enjoy reading it and please reply, share on social media, or email me at firstname.lastname@example.org to keep the conversation going.
+This is the first blog in a series I’m writing called Uncommon Sense: Practical Advice to Creating Value, targeted to those with a stake in creating value in companies.
+Most of the concepts apply to all industries and types of companies.
+I hope you enjoy reading it and find some insight in doing so.
+Please reply, share on social media, or email me at firstname.lastname@example.org to keep the conversation going.

 Begin with the End in Mind

 Think about a project with which you were associated, either as a leader, manager, or team member.
 For example, it could be a process improvement, customer experience, or software implementation project.
 How do you know if it was successful?